Road of Light and Hope

 This photo exhibition is a tribute to the remarkable historical exchange among various ethnic and religious groups, philosophies and teachings, arts and artisanship, as well as diverse folk cultures of the Eurasian continent.

-Miro Ito is one the few photographers who have been permitted to document the national treasures at the Todai-ji Temple.
+Miro Ito is one of the few photographers who have been permitted to document the national treasures at the Todai-ji Temple.

 Miro Ito states: